kimmlee/Containerised_MeSH/README.md

 `docker compose down`

-3. Stops and removes containers and destroy the container image in case you want to rebuild the image
+3. Stop and remove containers and destroy the container images in case you want to rebuild the images

 `docker compose down --rmi all`